ksimeono/macsGESTALT/README.md

 ### Outputs
 * A "barcode-of-barcodes" file for each clone is created and named as, `clone_XX_for_tree.txt`, and stored in a new directory named `/TreeUtils/clone_hmids`
-* Corresponding outputs from our study are available at: XXX
+* Corresponding outputs from our study are available at: http://dx.doi.org/10.17632/t98pjcd7t6.1

 ## Step 4: Intraclonal phylogeny building
 This step uses evolving barcode data from the "barcode-of-barcodes" subclone files to build a seperate tree for each clone, using TreeUtils: https://github.com/mckennalab/TreeUtils, which itself uses Camin-Sokal maximum parsimony as implemented in PHYLIP Mix.
-All of the data files and code used in this section can be downloaded from the `TreeUtils` folder in Mendeley Data: XXX
+All of the data files and code used in this section can be downloaded from the `TreeUtils` folder in Mendeley Data: http://dx.doi.org/10.17632/t98pjcd7t6.1

 ### Inputs
 * The `TreeUtils/clone_hmids` directory containing `clone_XX_for_tree.txt` files